tpudlik/hydroponics/README.md

 2. A pump for aerating the water.
 3. Lamps for illuminating the plants.
 We used a 5 meter Toogod red:blue 4:1 LED roll, with 2.5 meters of LEDs (about 30 W) per container.
-4. IKEA **** cabinet, to serve as frame, with matching containers with lids to hold the plants.
+4. IKEA TROFAST cabinet, to serve as frame, with matching containers with lids to hold the plants.
 5. Baskets for the plants [what kind did we use?]
 6. Clay pellets.